How to Create More Engagement With Your Team During a Meeting.

 People love positivity!
 Try starting a meeting off with something positive.
 The message doesn’t always have to be work-related, a birthday, a new pet, or some good news in somebody's life.
-It is up to you, but make sure the message is positive and uplifting in some way.
-Work news is good to use, but more personal life news also allows others to know more about each other.
+It is up to you, but make sure the message is positive and uplifting.
+Work news is good to use, but more personal life news allows others to know more about each other.
 Before the meeting, after you go through your agenda (*wink wink*), have people shout out some news they have in their lives.
 People love answering this question since good news is fun to share.
-Be prepared to answer for some people to get the ball rolling or in the case that no one responds.
-Doing this before a meeting will bring a better sense of joy before getting down to business.
+Be prepared to answer for some people to get the ball rolling or in case no one responds.
+Doing this before a meeting will bring a better sense of joy before getting to business.

 Try a new way of presenting your message

-A fantastic way of grabbing attention and participation in meetings is to change how the meetings are presented.
+A fantastic way of grabbing attention and participating in meetings is changing how you present the meeting.
 If you use PowerPoint for your meetings, try something new.
-At Amazon, PowerPoints are banned from being used in team-wide discussions.
+At Amazon, they've banned PowerPoints from being used in team-wide discussions.
 Shying away from the norm spices up the mood and will attract greater attention to the general meeting.
 A consistent change-up also helps your colleagues look forward to the sessions more.
 So try your ideas!
 You may surprise yourself with how fun it could be.

 Set goals for the next month

 On the lines of communicating, set goals for what you want your workers to do next month.
 You may do this already but try setting these goals together as a team.
-Doing so will give them an idea of what is reasonable to have done and gives you an idea of what can logistically be done.
+Doing so will give them an idea of what is reasonable to have done and gives you an idea of what you can logistically finish.
 Doing this will also help your team become a better "team."
-Again, communication is a must when it comes to creating a stress-free workplace for your workers.
-Setting goals as a team can also help eliminate feelings of workers feeling like cogs in a machine.
+Again, communication is a must to create a stress-free workplace for your workers.
+Setting goals as a team can also help eliminate workers feeling like cogs in a machine.
 From this top-down approach, workers can feel more valued in a company.